alachins/raisd/README.md

 v1.5 (4/8/2018): -R to include additional information in the report (reduced default to location and score)

 v1.6 (3/9/2018): -P to create plots per set of SNPs using Rscript

+v1.7 (2/10/2018): -y for ploidy, -D for site report, fixed a bug in the plotting routine

 Support
 -------